-The Cheshire Military Museum tells the story of the four famous Regiments connected with the area from 1685 to the present day.
+Located in Chester Castle, the Cheshire Military Museum tells the story of the four famous regiments connected with the area from 1685 to the present day.
 Among the groups and individuals featured in the display are Lord Baden Powell, founder of the scouting movement, and The Cheshire Yeomanry, the last horsed regiment in action during WWII.

 Location: The Castle, Chester

-Craftsmen at the Cheshire Workshop not only demonstrate their hand-carved candle-making skills, they encourage visitors to participate in the art, too.
-The facility also offers glass, pottery and jewelry displays, as well as a café and playground.
+The Craftsmen and women of the Cheshire Workshop not only demonstrate their hand-carved candle-making skills, they encourage visitors to participate in the art, too.
+The facility also offers glass, pottery, and jewelry displays, as well as a café and gift shop.

 The attraction is particularly popular for parents, as the site includes a playground and numerous fun activities for kids.